 A spell at The Cat will leave you purring with contentment.
-With its regulars chatting at the bar, its blazing fire in the huge inglenook, its hops, pewter and mix of airy and cosy dining areas, this early 16th-century, timber-framed village inn exudes character and bonhomie.
-One of our greatest gastropubs, its landlord Andrew Russell, previously GM at nearby Gravetye Manor, mixes professionalism with a natural flair for people.
-As for the food from chef Alex Jacquemin, there’s no trumpeting and no fuss and, as a result, its superb quality is all the more delightful.
+With its regulars chatting at the bar, its blazing fire in the huge inglenook fireplace, its hops, pewter and mix of airy and cosy dining areas, this early 16th-century, timber-framed village inn exudes character and bonhomie.
+One of Britain’s greatest gastropubs, its landlord Andrew Russell, previously General Manager at nearby Gravetye Manor, mixes professionalism with a natural flair for people.
+As for the food from chef Suphi Ergin, there’s no trumpeting and no fuss and, as a result, its superb quality is all the more delightful.
 ‘I recommend the pie and chips,’ says Andrew.
 And what a steak, mushroom and ale pie it is.
 Leave space for a homemade pud, too.
 Upstairs there are four attractive, luxurious, well-equipped bedrooms, one very large, another with a view of the pretty church.
-In the morning, after a sophisticated breakfast worthy of Gravetye, follow the path through the churchyard for a spectacular view across the valley or spend the day visiting the many stunning gardens and vineyards nearby.
+In the morning, after a sophisticated breakfast worthy of Gravetye, follow the path through the churchyard for a spectacular view across the valley or spend the day visiting the many beautiful gardens and vineyards nearby.

 +44 (0)1342 810369; catinn.co.uk